GabeStah/Airbrake.io/Exceptions/.NET/Airbrake.Data.SqlTypes.SqlTypeException/text.md

 __META DESCRIPTION__

-A close look at the System.ComponentModel.InvalidAsynchronousStateException in .NET, including a simple multi-threaded code example.
+A close look at the System.Data.SqlTypes.SqlTypeException in .NET, including a basic code sample to perform SQL queries using abnormal dates.